Sherri010/Intro-to-Chrome-DevTools/devtools.md

 - How do you add breakpoints to a JavaScript file?
 Which tab you use?
 - Explain what the networks tab does and record a page during loading process.

+## Individual Exsercise
+  Now it is time for you to try to debug a few errors!
+First:
+  - clone down this repo `git clone repo-url`
+  - navigate to your local repo ` cd Intro-to-Chrome-DevTools`
+  - go to challenge folder ` cd challenge`
+  - open the index.html file ` open index.html`

+As you can see I have lost my cats!!
+All three of them! and also the elements page doesnt seem to be in the right place.
+  ### Step1: Find my cats!
+  Explore the Elements tab and go through the DOM and their styles to find the three cats.
+Change the CSS styles to make the cats stick on the page.

+  Dont forget **not to refresh** the page or you will loose the changes.
+  ### Step2: Name the cats
+   Aren't they cool?! if you click on them you should get an alert message from the cat introducing themselves.
+If they are not introducing themselves where would you look for possible bugs?
+There might not be visible error messages in the console but how else you can see script files?

 ## Resources
 - [Chrome DevTools reference](https://developers.google.com/web/tools/chrome-devtools/?utm_source=dcc&utm_medium=redirect&utm_campaign=2016q3)
 - [More practise on DevTools](http://discover-devtools.codeschool.com/)